premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-53. Can an object’s `finalize()` method be invoked while it is reachable?
+53. Can an object’s `finalize()` method be invoked while it is reachable?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)